 A world heritage site, the fort of Kumbhalgarh is famous for its wall.

-After the Great Wall of China, Kumbhal holds the record for a wall which is 15 foot wide and 36 km long (in the periphery).
-The great Maharana Pratap was born in this fort who later carried on the legacy of his forefathers.
+After the Great Wall of China, Kumbhal holds the record for a wall which is 15 feet wide and 36 km long (in the periphery).
+The great Maharana Pratap was born in this fort and later carried on the legacy of his forefathers.

 This fort is a marvel that resisted all attacks and never succumbed to its invaders.
 Enclosed within are 365 temples out of which 300 are Jain temples.
 It generally takes around 5 hours to trek across the wall of the fort and do not miss the opportunity if you can endure it.

 Hire a Government approved guide and spend some time exploring the fort to understand the lives of people who valued freedom more than the luxuries of royal life.

 7 Crucial Tips for Pursuing a Road Trip to Rajasthan